auth-xyz/nipc/README.md

 logo here

 -----

-#### NRPM
+### NRPM

-NRPM, or Nix Reproducible Package Manager, is an idea I had (shocking I know), about making `nix-env` reproducible.
+**NRPM**, or Nix Reproducible Package Manager, is an idea I had (shocking I know), about making `nix-env` reproducible.
 There might be an already existing tool that does this, but as far as I know, I'm the first to do this the way I'm doing.

 -----